ang-zeyu/infisearch/docs/src/search_configuration.md

 You may call the `showFullscreen()` function returned by the initMorsels call to programatically show the fullscreen search UI.

-Correspondingly, the `hideFullscreen()` method hides the fullscreen interface, although, this shouldn't be needed since a close button (or by pressing `esc`) is available by default.
+Correspondingly, the `hideFullscreen()` method hides the fullscreen interface, although, this shouldn't be needed since a close button is available by default (the <kbd>Esc</kbd> key works too).

-These functions can also be used under `mode='auto'` if desired.
+These methods can also be used under `mode="auto"`.

 ### Options for Generating Result Previews